4. The tip tree handbook¶

 4.1.
 What is the tip tree?¶

 The tip tree is a collection of several subsystems and areas of development.
-The tip tree is both a direct development tree and a aggregation tree for several sub-maintainer trees.
+The tip tree is both a direct development tree and an aggregation tree for several sub-maintainer trees.
 The tip tree gitweb URL is: https://git.kernel.org/pub/scm/linux/kernel/git/tip/tip.git

 The tip tree contains the following subsystems: